tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

   in the prepared proposal's header.
 * the consensus parameter updates and validator updates are also provided in `ResponsePrepareProposal` and reflect the result of the prepared proposal's execution.
-They come into force in the next height (as opposed to the H+2 rule in next-block execution model).
+They come into force in height H+1 (as opposed to the H+2 rule in next-block execution model).

 If the Application decides to keep the next-block execution model, it will not provide any data in `ResponsePrepareProposal`, other than an optionally modified transaction list.

+The execution model is set in boolean parameter _same_block_ in ConsensusParameters.
+It should **not** be changed once the blockchain has started, unless the Application developers _really_ know what they are doing.

+>**TODO**: Update ConsensusParams struct with "same_block"

 ## State Sync